 Bridge testing: digital wireless technology

-On-line monitoring and sensor fusion can cover failure mechanisms and unpredictable deterioration.
-PAC applies sound technology called acoustic emission (AE) for bridge monitoring and other sensors, including vibration accelerometers, strain gages, and corrosion gages, used by bridge engineers to assess the possible mechanism of failures and predict bridge life.
-AE testing is a technique used to detect warning signals forecasting defect formation and failures in structural materials.
-Cracks can be heard from remote distances by using AE sensors similar to using geophones for earthquake detection.
+PAC applies sound technology called acoustic emission (AE) for bridge monitoring, and other sensors such as vibration accelerometers and corrosion gages to assess causes of failures and predict bridge life.
+Cracks can be heard from remote distances by using AE sensors.

-Since the early 1990s bridge monitoring using AE has been investigated by the Federal Highway Administration (FHWA) that continues to fund development, testing, and demonstrations on the use of AE for bridge inspection and monitoring.
-PAC has been awarded several FHWA contracts since the late 1980s and has monitored over 20 bridges.
-“It is only because of state DOTs and government funding that has prevented wide scale deployment of on-line monitoring using sensor fusion and wireless technologies on bridges,” states Dr. Sotirios J. Vahaviolos, founder and chairman/CEO of PAC and Mistras Group.
-“We have the technology for bridge health monitoring now and are ready to team up with bridge operators in order to prevent catastrophic failures from naturally occurring structural flaws that are the result of an aging infrastructure,” concludes Dr. Vahaviolos.
+Since the early 90s AE has been investigated by the Federal Highway Administration (FHWA), which continues to fund development, testing, and demonstrations of AE.
+“It is only because of state DOTs and government funding that has prevented wide scale deployment of on-line monitoring using sensor fusion and wireless technologies on bridges,” states Dr. Sotirios J. Vahaviolos, founder and chairman/CEO of PAC.
+“We have the technology for bridge health monitoring now and are ready to team up with bridge operators in order to prevent catastrophic failures from naturally occurring structural flaws that are the result of an aging infrastructure.”